-The Nebraska Student and Staff Record System requires districts to clarify who owns the assessment results of contracted public school students.
+The Nebraska Student and Staff Record System require districts to clarify who owns the assessments of contracted public school student.
 Most students will be assessed in the district and reported in the district where they are enrolled.
-This is true whether students move between or within districts.
+This is true whether students move between or within a district.